2011 in Bellator MMA: Results

-Almeida defeated Matsuda via unanimous decision (30-27, 30-27, 29-28).

 Featherweight tournament bracket

 Bellator 49

 Bellator 49 was a mixed martial arts event held by Bellator Fighting Championships.
-The event took place on September 10, 2011 at Caesars Atlantic City in Atlantic City, New Jersey.
+The event took place on September 10, 2011, at Caesars Atlantic City in Atlantic City, New Jersey.
 The card was the debut of the promotion's fifth season and distributed live in prime time by MTV2.

 Background

 This event hosted the first round of an eight-man welterweight tournament to be held over the duration of Bellator's fifth season.

 Rick Hawn was expected to face Ben Saunders at this event but Hawn was forced out of the bout due to a knee injury.
 Hawn was replaced by Bellator newcomer Chris Cisneros.

 The Ultimate Fighter 12 competitor, Andy Main, was set to fight Kenny Foster on the undercard of this event.
 However, after an undisclosed injury, Main was pulled from the bout.

 On September 6, 2011, it was announced Bellator's Season 5 "Local Feature Fights" would be streamed live on Spike.com, starting with this event.

 The event drew an estimated 235,000 viewers on MTV2.